SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 All processes related to a provisioning object in RPP MUST exist under the `/{collection}/{id}/processes/{process_name}` path.

+The server operator MAY support direct access to process resources using server generated identifier.
+Such resource MAY be accessible using following URL: `/{collection}/{id}/processes/{process_name}/{process_id}`, where process_id is the process identifier.

+A process MAY also expose a resource at `/{collection}/{id}/processes/{process_name}/latest` to access and interact with the latest process instance.
+In case server offers any access to process information of given process name, the access to the last instance using `/{collection}/{id}/processes/{process_name}/latest` URL is MANDATORY.

-The server operator MAY decide for which processes such resources are existing, whether they only exist for the currently running processes or also for completed or cancelled processes.
+The server operator MAY decide which processes such resources exist for, whether they only exist for the currently running processes or also for completed or cancelled processes.
 The period for which completed processes remain available for retrieval is defined by server policy.

 ### Generic proces interface